-Kinome selectivity of BLU-285 and a reference compound that has been studied in clinical trials of SM.
+Kinome selectivity of avapritinib and midostaurin.
 Compounds were screened at 3 μM against a panel of over 450 kinases and disease-relevant mutants.
 Each branch of the dendogram represents an individual human kinase.
 Kinases bound by the compound are indicated by red circles on the kinome tree.
 The degree of binding corresponds to the size of the circle.
 Kinome illustration reproduced courtesy of CSTI (www.cellsignal.com).
 The foregoing website is maintained by CSTI, and Blueprint Medicines is not responsible for its content.